-- Permanent alimony.
+- Long-term alimony.
 Also called long-term alimony, this type of support payment is generally reserved for divorce cases involving long marriages in which one spouse is likely unable to reach financial independence due to age, poor physical or mental health, lack of skills, or a lengthy absence from the job market.
-Long-term alimony payments continue to a court-specified end date, or until either party requests a modification or termination of the award.
+Long-term alimony payments continue to a court-specified end date, as Oklahoma law does not permit indefinite alimony outside of an agreement of the parties.

 Factors the Court Considers When Determining Spousal Support or Alimony Awards

 Though Oklahoma has a formula the court uses to determine child support payments, there are no such guidelines for figuring out spousal maintenance or alimony amounts.
 However, the judge will consider a variety of factors, including: